-- Wherever possible keep all chemicals in their original containers.
+Wherever possible keep all paints and motor oils in their original containers.

-- Liquid can leak during transport.
-Wrap containers holding liquids securely in newspaper, place in sturdy plastic bags and then in plastic buckets or trays.
+Liquid can leak during transport.
+Wrap containers holding paint or motor oil securely in newspaper, place in sturdy plastic bags and then in plastic buckets or trays.

-- Keep household chemicals away from passengers by placing them in the boot of your car.
+Keep household problem waste away from passengers by placing them in the boot of your car.

 The CRC facilitates the reprocessing and reuse of these materials and prevents them from entering landfill.
 By sorting your waste and taking it to your local CRC, you will: